 - Add customer reviews of your product

-- Back-up your claims research, facts, and statistics
+- Back-up your claims with research, facts, and statistics

 There’s an added bonus here, too.
 Customers who pick you for the things that make you special will understand your values and appreciate what comes naturally to you.
 They’re more fun to work with and more likely to come back and buy from you again.